Adish786/ConvertMetricToImperials/README.md

 I had considered implementing in this manner, but it seemed to be overkill for the brief and decided instead to opt for a simplified solution to cater to just one unit of measurement per conversion.

 Note :- Use the latest Angular to create a front end for your project.
 (Only if you have time)

+Docker :-
+Step 1 :- Build the maven project run the command // clean compile install

+Step 2 :- check the docker are install your local system and check the version // docker --version

+step 3 :- Build the docker project using  the run command with local system // docker build -t convertmetrictoimperial .

+step 4:- Check the docker image using the command // docker image ls

+step 5 :- Run the Dokcer Project using the command with image id and port number  //docker run -p 9191:9191 convertmetrictoimperial